Kalln/storecalc/inluppar/inlupp1/README.md

+# IOOPM Hashtable
+IOOPM hashtable consists of three C files.
+* hashtable.c
+* linked_list.c
+* common.c

+Each of these files have been provided with a header file with full documentation of how each public function works.

+This hashtable module does also provide test files as well as larger files that can test out the module.
+On how to run each test, please check the "how to run" section of this readme.

+## How to run
+* "make" - will run the program "freq_count.c" and use the hashtable to keep track of how many times a word has appeared in the book: "Den svenska Arbetareskyddslagstiftningen och Yrkesinspektionen" by Georg Stjernstedt (1902).
+* make test - Will run all unit tests for all files.
+* make cov - Presents coverage for all files.

+## Deisgn choices
+The hashtable does not take responsibility for any values that require allocation.
+It is up to the user to free all values or keys that requires allocation.
+With that said the hashtable will not take ownership of the values or keys.
+The hashtable does only have ownership of itself, its bucket (linked list) and its entries.

 # Initial profiling result

-For each input, what are the top 3 functions?
+* For each input, what are the top 3 functions?

-    256k
+    **256k**

         str_eq , find_previous_entry_for_key , ioopm_hash_table_has_key

-    16k
+    **16k**

         str_eq bucket_calc string_sum_hash

-    10k
+    **10k**

         str_eq bucket_calc string_sum_hash

-    1k
+    **1k**

         str_eq bucket_calc string_sum_hash

-    small
+    **small**

         str_eq, bucket_calc, string_sum_hash

-For each input, what are the top 3 functions in your code (that you have written), or is it library functions?
+* For each input, what are the top 3 functions in your code (that you have written), or is it library functions?

     256k

     16k

     10k

     1k

     small

-Are the top 3 functions in your code consistent across the inputs?
+* Are the top 3 functions in your code consistent across the inputs?
 Why?
 Why not?

-    It's fairly consistent. str_eq as well as bucket_calc and string_sum_hash are the functions that are taking the most time in our program except for the biggest file.
+    It's fairly consistent. **str_eq** as well as **bucket_calc** and **string_sum_hash** are the functions that are taking the most time in our program except for the biggest file.
 In the biggest file we have instead functions that look for the previous entry of an entry and also the function that checks if an key has already been inserted or not.
 The reason for this is probably beacuse the buckets gets too "full".
 Since we